ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 Restoring a volume from a backup snapshot creates a boot or data volume, depending on whether the snapshot is bootable or nonbootable.
 The volume appears first as _pending_ while it's being created.
 During the restoration, your data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}}.
 After the volume is hydrated (fully provisioned), you can use the new boot or data volume.
 For more information about how performance is affected during restoration, see [Performance impact when backup snapshots are used](#baas-performance-considerations).

 For best performance, use backups with fast restore.
-You can enable fast restore backup snapshots in multiple zones and use them to restore a volume that is fully provisioned when the volume is created.
+You can enable fast restore for backup snapshots in multiple zones and use them to restore a volume that is fully provisioned when the volume is created.
 The fast restore feature can achieve a [recovery time objective](#x3167918){: term} (RTO) quicker than restoring from a regular backup snapshot.
 For more information, see [fast restore](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots_vpc_fast_restore).

 To restore a volume, the backup snapshot must be in a _stable_ state.
 {: requirement}